Competitive Bid and Competitive Sealed Bid Review and Source Selection (220-RICR-30-00-5)

 C. R.I.
 Gen. Laws § 37-2-40(2) Bidder's security shall be in an amount equal to at least five percent (5%) of the amount bid.

 D. R.I.
 Gen. Laws § 37-2-40(3) When the invitation for bids requires that bid security be provided, noncompliance requires that the bid be rejected, provided, however, that the Chief Purchasing Officer may set forth by regulations exceptions to this requirement in the event of substantial compliance.
 If bid security is identified as mandatory in the invitation to bid pursuant to R.I.
-Gen. Laws § 37-2-18 (a)-(h) "Competitive Sealed Bidding" and these regulations, the purchasing agent shall have no discretion to waive the bid security requirement.
+Gen. Laws § 37-2-18 (a) through (h) "Competitive Sealed Bidding" and these regulations, the purchasing agent shall have no discretion to waive the bid security requirement.

 E. R.I.
 Gen. Laws § 37-2-40(4) After the bids are opened, they shall be irrevocable for the period specified in the invitation for bids, provided that if a bidder is permitted to withdraw his bid before award because of a mistake in the bid as allowed by law or regulation, no action shall be taken against the bidder or the bidder's surety.